plioi/plioi.github.io/_posts/2013-02-07-composable-operations.markdown

 <blockquote>[IsParenthesizedLetter] is nearly as tedious as writing assembly.
 Each time I wanted to progress a little further, I had to indent again and declare some new local variables.
 I had to carefully pass along the remaining unparsed tokens at each step, and I had to concern myself with failure at each step.

-To make matters worse, this stuff motivates having lots of returns from a single function, making it extremely hard to break the function apart into smaller parts. <a href="http://www.headspring.com/patrick/detect-reflect-decomplect/">Return statements are "Extract Method" fences.</a></blockquote>
+To make matters worse, this stuff motivates having lots of returns from a single function, making it extremely hard to break the function apart into smaller parts.
+[Return statements are "Extract Method" fences.](http://www.headspring.com/patrick/detect-reflect-decomplect/)</blockquote>

 With all the code we've seen so far, we're stuck with implementing all sequence patterns in this way, producing a convoluted morass of nested if statements.
 We don't even have the option of Extract Method refactorings to ease the pain.
 We've coded ourselves into a corner!